Select Page

 The Background of the Berlin Airlift

-After World War II, Germany was divided into four zones controlled by the Allied forces: the United States, the United Kingdom, France, and the Soviet Union.
-The capital city Berlin was also divided into four sectors, despite being located deep within the Soviet-controlled East Germany.
+After World War II, Germany was divided into four zones controlled by the Allied forces: Four powers the United States, United Kingdom, France and Union of Soviet Socialist Republics ruled different sectors of Germany.
+Despite its location in East Germany Berlin maintained sections controlled by all four Allied powers.

 The Purpose of the Berlin Airlift